-Lisa X. has just been approved for a bad credit car loan in Indiana.
+Sara T. just got approved for a bad credit auto loan in Goshen, IN

 Goshen, IN Auto Loans